 On this same point, Greg Richmond, president and CEO of the National Association of Charter School Authorizers, has been pushing to make sure that the role of authorizing and the needed funding remain in the limelight.
 On March 17, 2010, he provided testimony(1) to the U.S. House Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies as part of an Elementary and Secondary Education Act (ESEA) reauthorization hearing.
 "Any federal effort to increase the number of charter schools should be accompanied by an equal effort to ensure quality oversight that maintains high standards, preserves school-level autonomy, and safeguards student and public interests," Richmond testified.

-The Obama administration's Blueprint for Reform(2) to revise ESEA and support effective charter schools addresses the issue of funding by proposing competitive grants to charter school authorizers in addition to states, districts, charter management organizations, and nonprofit organizations.
+The administration's proposal to revise ESEA and support effective charter schools addresses the issue of funding by proposing competitive grants to charter school authorizers in addition to states, districts, charter management organizations, and nonprofit organizations.
 Besides such needed funding, there are methods and tools to help authorizers get the job done--with prioritizing, improved communication, and better technology being key.

 Focusing Your Priorities

 Robin Lake, executive director of the National Charter School Research Project at the University of Washington–Bothell, said greater focus can mitigate short resources.
 "If you're an authorizer with little or no capacity, you have to pick and choose what's going to be your priority for oversight," said Lake, whose research specialties include effective accountability.